morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 -----

-#### How to handle Network Manager or Netplan
+#### How to handle Network Manager (or Netplan if using Ubuntu server)

-If your Linux distro uses Network Manager or Netplan (Ubuntu), they need to be configured to not manage the interface that you plan to use as an AP.
-If you are using Ubuntu, there is a section at the end of this guide that shows you how to remove Netplan as well as Network Manager.
+If your Linux distro uses Network Manager, it needs to be configured to not manage the interface that you plan to use as an AP.
+If you are using Ubuntu, there is a section at the end of this guide that shows you how to remove Netplan.

 How to keep Network Manager from causing problems.